RiverRun Film Festival 2026: Schedule, Locations, Tickets & More

 Oscar-Qualifying Festival For Documentary Shorts

-In 2015, RiverRun was accredited as a qualifying festival for the Oscars® in the category of Animated Shorts in addition to their initial accreditation for their Documentary Shorts category.
+In 2015, RiverRun was accredited as a qualifying festival for the Oscars® in the Animated Shorts category, in addition to its initial accreditation for the Documentary Shorts category.
 This acknowledgment by the Academy of Motion Picture Arts and Sciences puts our Festival into a new league of excellence we can all be proud of.

 Opening Weekend

 RiverRun Opening Night is the first Thursday night.
-Each year RiverRun offers two opening night film options – a narrative film and a documentary.
+RiverRun typically offers two opening-night film options – a narrative film and a documentary.

-The opening night film is always a sellout and a surefire way to ensure you jump into this local event with a bang!
+The opening-night films are always sellouts and a surefire way to jump into this local event with a bang!

 Spectacular Lineup

-With 174 films to choose from, there is something for everyone!
+With many films to choose from, there is something for everyone!

 Family Day is another must-do featuring Saturday Morning Cartoons, a free screening of new animated shorts on both Saturday mornings of the Festival.